theriyasharma24/DSA-Practice-Problems/readme.md

 # DSA Practice Problems

-Welcome to the **DSA Solutions Repository**!
-This is an open-source collection of Data Structures and Algorithms (DSA) problems, categorized and solved in multiple programming languages.
-The aim of this repository is to contain optimized solutions for a large set of problems (450+) from [Love Babbar's DSA list](https://drive.google.com/file/d/1FMdN_OCfOI0iAeDlqswCiC2DZzD4nPsb/view?pli=1).
+The aim of this repository is to contain optimized solutions solved in multiple programming languages for a large set of problems (450+) from [Love Babbar's DSA list](https://drive.google.com/file/d/1FMdN_OCfOI0iAeDlqswCiC2DZzD4nPsb/view?pli=1).

-If you believe that your solution is **more optimized** than the existing one in the repository, feel free to open a **Pull Request (PR)** with your improved version.
+You can add your solutions or if you believe that your solution is **more optimized** than the existing one in the repository, feel free to open a **Pull Request (PR)** with your improved version.

-Whether you're a beginner, intermediate, or expert in DSA, this repository is a great place to practice, contribute, and learn.

 ## Table of Contents